Cascading Dark Energy: Results

-We present the residuals of CMB power spectra in Fig. \ref{figure:Cls_residuals}.
-In the figure, we have also shown Planck 2018 data points \cite{Planck:2018vyg, Planck:2019nip, Planck:2018lbu} for comparison.
-We see in the figure that the results of the single-field DE are indistinguishable from $\Lambda$CDM results, while the Rock `n' Roll and two-field CDE models show deviations from $\Lambda$CDM, exceeding cosmic variance in some cases.
-To roughly estimate the improvement in constraining power of future CMB experiments, we compute the statistic \cite{2010PhRvD..81h3005G} where the sum over the binned spectrum is evaluated using the deviation $\Delta C_{\ell}$ of the model of interest, with binned cosmic variance errors used for $\sigma_{\ell}$.
+where the sum over the binned spectrum is evaluated using the deviation $\Delta C_{\ell}$ of the model of interest, with binned cosmic variance errors used for $\sigma_{\ell}$.
 We separately compute this sum for temperature and $EE$ polarization.
 A full forecast requires a proper analysis of T and E covariances, or better yet, a full Fisher matrix analysis that properly accounts for parameter degeneracies including nuisance parameters).
 Nonetheless, this rough estimate can give us some sense of whether or not the CMB alone can detect deviations between the models we consider, with future data.
 Roughly speaking, $\mathcal{Z}$ is the number of sigmas at which two scenarios can be distinguished.

-Using temperature, we find that future data could distinguish between the singe and two-field scenarios with $\sim 3\sigma$ significance, which improves to a $\sim 20\sigma$ potential detection in the limit that TE covariances vanish.
+Using temperature, we find that future data could distinguish between the single and two-field scenarios with $\sim 3\sigma$ significance, which improves to a $\sim 20\sigma$ potential detection in the limit that TE covariances vanish.
 Of course, this is not the case, and so a full Fisher matrix forecast is likely to show an answer closer to $\sim 7\sigma$ (ie, the geometric mean of the two extreme cases).

-The predictions of the Rock `n' Roll model match the CMB data better than the other models, and provide the best fit to CMB data of the models considered in this work, as also shown in Table \ref{table:chi2}.
-The better consistency of this model with the observational data points is more apparent at low $\ell$s, $\ell \sim 700$, $\ell \sim 1000$, and also high $\ell$s.
-The two-field CDE model displays the next best agreement with CMB data.